99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 AWS APPConfig:
 If you want your config outside of your app instead of shipping it with it.
 Ex. feature flags, to dynamically disable or enable features on an app. or ip blacklist ecc...
 without changing the application code.
+It's AUTOMATICALLY ENCRYPTED + You can add another layer of CMK